SethGunnells/dotfiles/README.md

 - Disable Spotlight
 - Replace with Alfred's hotkey
 - Use Nord theme contained in this repo

-### Setup SSH key to pull down this repo
-Github has an [excellent article](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) on this.

 ### Setup ZSH
 I use: